helm/helm-www/versioned_docs/version-3/chart_template_guide/function_list.md

 ---
-title: "Template Function List"
+title: Template Function List
-description: "A list of template functions available in Helm"
+description: A list of template functions available in Helm
 sidebar_position: 6
 ---